-Painful or labored breathing.
+Painful or labored breathing

 Slow and shallow breathing.

 The use of an automatically cycling device (ventilator or respirator) to assist breathing.
-A plastic tube is insterted into the nose or mouth and the tube is attached to a device that forces air into the lungs.
+A plastic tube is inserted into the nose or mouth and the tube is attached to a device that forces air into the lungs.

 Sounds sometimes heard in the lungs that resemble bubbling or rattling.
-Different types are due to the presence of an abnormal type or amount of fluid or mucus within the bronchi or alveoli, or to bronchoconstriction that causes turbulent airflow.
+Different types are due to the presence of an abnormal type or ammount of fluid or mucus within the bronchi or alveoli, or to bronchoconstriction that causes turbulent airflow.